gifale95/BERG/source/tutorials/Quickstart.rst

 Example: Working with the feature-weighted receptive field (fwRF) Model
 -----------------------

-This is an example on how to use the fwRF model with NEST.
+This is an example on how to use the fwRF model with BERG.
 For more information on this model, please see the :doc:`Model Overview </models/overview>`.

 .. code-block:: python

     # Load the fMRI encoding model
-    fwrf_model = nest.get_encoding_model("fmri-nsd-fwrf",
+    fwrf_model = berg.get_encoding_model("fmri-nsd-fwrf",
                                          subject=1,
                                          selection={"roi": "V1"}
                                          device="cpu")